On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: Back to the Example of Adaptive Cruise Control

 Before simulating the barrier trajectories of system \eqref{eq:ACC}, we need to determine the physically reasonable domain on which we want to perform the analysis of the system, namely the range of the uncontrolled state $x_1$, that we assume $x_1 \geq 0$.

 We do not allow the first car to accelerate indefinitely, since the second car's acceleration is limited by the air resistance at some point.
 Thus, if car 1 accelerates constantly, the upper constraint $g_2$ on the distance between the vehicles will always be violated.
 We therefore assume that $x_1\leq \hat{x}_1$, this upper bound $\hat{x}_1$ being supposed to be compatible with the second car's acceleration.
-In the worst case, according to \eqref{eq:ACC}, the largest admissible acceleration of the first car related to the largest possible acceleration under worst-case disturbances of the second one is given by
+According to \eqref{eq:ACC}, the largest admissible acceleration of the first car conditionally to the largest worst-case acceleration of the second one is given by

 where the negative root will be discarded later.
 The remaining one is denoted by $\hat{x}_1^{+}$.
 Therefore we consider that the system state $(x_{2},x_{3})$ is parameterized by $x_{1}\in [0, \hat{x}_1^{+}]$.